artfulrobot/mailchimpsync/doc/mailchimp-issues.md

 I believe it should start with either no directory, or a named relative one, like `response/`.

 This means that I had to write a custom class to handle this tar format.

+## Fetch since

+If you set a very old date for fetching members updated 'since', e.g.
+1970, the API seems to just hang, even with tiny lists that don't have much history.